Wolf3s/xbmc4xbox-python/python/Doc/distutils/apiref.rst

 .. module:: distutils.bcppcompiler

-This module provides :class:`BorlandCCompiler`, a subclass of the abstract :class:`CCompiler` class for the Borland C++ compiler.
+This module provides :class:`BorlandCCompiler`, an subclass of the abstract :class:`CCompiler` class for the Borland C++ compiler.